-You may be more familiar with Jehoshaphat's great-great-great grandfather, David, known as "a man after God's own heart" and writer of many Psalms and worship songs we sing, than you are with Jehoshaphat, but he is a notable man in the genealogy of Jesus whose "heart was devoted to the ways of the Lord," according to 2 Chronicles 17:6.
+You may be more familiar with Jehoshaphat's great-great grandfather, David, known as "a man after God's own heart" and writer of many Psalms and worship songs we sing, than you are with Jehoshaphat, but he is a notable man in the genealogy of Jesus whose "heart was devoted to the ways of the Lord," according to 2 Chronicles 17:6.
 Jehoshaphat, King of Judah, receives news that the Moabites, the Ammonites, and the Meunites are waging war against him and the people of Judah and Jerusalem and notice his first response - to inquire of the Lor and to declare a fast.
 He then stands in the assembly at the Temple and beholds how powerful and worthy of worship God is and proclaims his trust in God by reminding himself of God's aithfulness to him in the past.
-After the Spirit of the Lord with all of Judah and Jerusalem.
+After the Spirit of the Lord speaks through Jahaziel, Jehoshaphat bows his face to the ground and worships the Lord with all of Judah and Jerusalem.
 Our response to Jesus when we worship Him should be similar to Jehoshaphat's - to behold Him, to trust Him, and to bow down before Him.
 Jehoshaphat was a man who "set his heart on seeking God," according to 2 Chronicles 19:3.
 As we fast together, may we set our hearts on seeking God and may we behold Him, trust Him, and bow down before Him in worship.